morgosus/morgosus.github.io/_posts/programming/2021-07-30-sass-and-scss.md

 ---
-layout: post
 title:              "SASS and SCSS"
 date:               2021-07-30 15:45:37 +0200

 categories:         programming
+tags:               SASS CSS

-thumbnail: "/assets/thm/programming.jpg"
+thumbnail:          programming-1

-thumbnail-alt: "Programming"
-featured: false
+meta:
-author: Martin Toms
+  author:           morgosus

-published: true
+  genre:            Programming

+layout: post
 ---
 SASS is the ideal preprocessor for CSS.
 It's a sort of syntax enhancer for it.
 SASS needs to be compiled into CSS, the advantage of this is the fact that you can use SASS and SCSS (or even a combination of both, for example if you wanted